 About The AFP

-It is our mission to inspire the next generation of storytellers to continue passing down these practices, knowledge and wisdom, to ensure the continued protection of our shared planet.
+The AFP envisions a future generation of global citizens who will be fully equipped with the essential knowledge required to live in harmony in this world and beyond.
+It is also our mission to inspire the next generation of storytellers to continue passing down these practices, knowledge and wisdom, to continue advancing a culture of protecting our shared planet.

 The AFP is inspired by the story below about a hummingbird that saved a burning forest with tiny droplets of water.
 It was retold by Wangari Maathai, Nobel Peace Prize Laureate (Kenya), who started a movement of planting a green belt of trees across Africa, one tree seedling at a time.

 In 2006, I left Africa and traveled the world- through North America, Asia, and Europe, where I am currently based.
 That's me pictured the last time I visited the bush in Kenya, at a prehistoric rock formation in the Maasai Mara National Reserve.

 Along the international travels, I became a mother.
 I began raising my children in countries far away from the aunties and older women who would have automated the initiation into motherhood, African-style.
 I tried to keep a little bit of Africa inside me- through the first foods that the babies ate, the way that I carried them wrapped in slings and dangling their tiny feet beside my hips.
 I kept my hair mostly braided or covered in colorful headscarves.
 I often wore brightly-colored kanga outfits similar to those draped elegantly on the shoulders of Swahili women living on the coast of Kenya.
 All this was an effort at keeping an outward identity as African.